The Personality Project -- Related Web Pages

 - Personality Theory by Lisabeth Roemr, U. Mass, Boston

-- Tests and Individual Differences by T.B.
+- Tests and Individual Differences is unfortunately no longer available but see other work by T.B.
 Rogers, University of Calgary

 - Mathematical Skills for Social Scientists has some helpful links to readings.
 Niels Waller, Vanderbilt University.